 “The first thing that gets affected is anything that does packet-stream monitoring … whether it be network troubleshooting, security monitoring or network activity monitoring,” said Jim Frey, research director with Enterprise Management Associates.

-Network managers saw this scenario play out not too long ago when the industry started to
+Network managers saw this scenario play out not too long ago when the industry started to migrate from Gigabit Ethernet to 10 GbE.

 “A lot of the tools that originally moved up to the 10 gigabit level were not really fully rated for 10 gigabit,” Frey said.
 “They had 10 gigabit interfaces on them, but the initial generations of these tools could only handle two to three gigabits total speed.
 As soon as you got past that, you’d start dropping packets.
 The same thing will likely happen with monitoring tools for 40 gigabit.”